 - Tredz – ‘Black Ticket’ event with significant discounts on ‘nearly new’ ex-demo and ex-display bikes

 - Wiggle – The Wiggle ‘Brighter Black Friday’ sale features discounts on a huge range of products

 Only recently launched, Garmin’s Fenix 6S Solar smartwatch is the brand’s flagship multisport watch.
 As the name suggests, it has the ability to charge itself using solar energy, which should help to extend the battery life significantly if you can get outside enough.

 Beyond that, there’s all the usual features you’d expect from a smartwatch like this, including a number of different sport profiles, as well as ANT+, Bluetooth and WiFi connectivity.
 It also has a wrist-based heart rate monitor and pulse oximetry feature, to measure your blood oxygen levels.

-Best of all, it’s currently available with 17 per cent off at Amazon.
+Best of all, it’s currently available for under £500 at Amazon.

 Apple Watch Series 5 –

 Very few people are turned off by the seamless user interfaces and flawless design of Apple wearables – but as you can read in our Apple Watch Series 3: What’s In It For Cyclists? explainer, there’s plenty here that will appeal directly to cyclists.

 The newer Series 5 models also have upgraded feature sets like a larger, always-on display, the ability to take electrocardiograms via the inbuilt heart rate monitor, and fall detection.

 If tracking multisport stats is your priority, we suggest you take a look at a dedicated fitness tracker from a brand like Fitbit or Garmin.
 But if it’s a general smartwatch you’re after, then the Apple Watch is an excellent option – especially with this 24 per cent discount from Amazon.